DF120 - Foundations in Digital Forensics with EnCase

 Students attending this course will learn the following:

-- The EnCase digital forensic methodology
+- The EnCase digital forensic methodology and how to create a case

-- How to navigate the EnCase interface
+- How to configure and navigate the EnCase interface

-- How to bookmark evidence files, file sets, and data structures
+- How to create an evidence file

 - How to analyze file signatures and view files